-That block can be anything from an actual wall to electrical equipment that just happens to also interfere with the wireless signal.
+That block might be a wall, or electrical equipment that interferes with the wireless signal.

-The “traditional”, and typically the best solution is to add an additional wired access point (not a router):
+The traditional (and typically best) solution is to add an additional wired access point (not a router).

-The access point connects via cable to one of the router’s available wired connections, and that cable then bypasses the interference, or bridges the distance, so that an additional access point can be placed closer to the laptop that needs it.
+The access point connects via cable to one of the router’s available wired connections, and that cable bypasses the interference, or bridges the distance, so an additional access point can be placed closer to the device that needs it.

-In general, if you can manage getting a cable in place to do it, this is generally the preferred approach, and the most robust.
-You can, for example, place a switch at the end of that cable and hook up additional wired equipment in addition to that wireless access point.
+The preferred and most robust solution is putting a cable in place.
+You can, for example, place a switch at the end of that cable and hook up additional wired equipment as well.

-To address your plan: opposite ends of the house sounds like a good plan, but keep in mind where you expect the computers to be used the most and perhaps optimize placement for that.
-For example, my wireless access point sits in my family room, where my wife and I frequently use our laptops when at home.
+To address your plan, opposite ends of the house sounds good, but keep in mind where you expect the computers to be used the most, and optimize placement for that.
+For example, my wireless access point sits in my family room, where my wife and I frequently use our laptops.

 A wireless repeater is nothing more than a wireless device that hands off communication between two points:

-The repeater is placed “somewhere” between the wireless router and the computer you want to have connect wirelessly.
-I say “somewhere” because this can get tricky – it needs to be close enough to the wireless router to get a good signal, yet also close enough to the laptop or other computers connecting wirelessly to be able to provide them with a strong signal as well.
-In the diagram, I’ve placed the repeater on one side of the wall or interference, but in reality it could be just about anywhere as long as those two “close enough” criteria are met.
+The repeater is placed somewhere between the wireless router and the computer you want to connect wirelessly.
+I say “somewhere” because this can get tricky; it needs to be close enough to the wireless router to get a good signal, yet close enough to the wireless devices to provide them a strong signal.
+In the diagram, I’ve placed the repeater on one side of the wall or interference, but in reality it could be just about anywhere, as long as those two “close enough” criteria are met.